silverweed/pokepon-center/protocols.md

 message, and `tokens` is an optional blank-separated list of strings which may be used as arguments for the `word` message.

-Pok&egrave;pon uses the following message types:
+Pok&eacute;pon uses the following message types:

   - A message starting with `!` is a **communication message**
   - A message starting with `/` is a **command**